 - 1) All staff must report absences in the absence reporting system (whether or not a substitute is required).
 This includes all certified and non-certified staff as well as kitchen, custodial, and office staff.
-In reporting absences staff must be cautious to select the correct reason for the absence to generate approval. - Pre-planned absences (i.e.: Medical Appointments, Personal Leave, Etc.) need to be entered in TimeClock Plus at least two days before the requested absence, or within the amount of time required pursuant to other policy; for all pre-planned absences staff must confirm that the absence has been approved by the building administrator/or immediate supervisor.
+In reporting absences staff must be cautious to select the correct reason for the absence to generate approval. - Pre-planned absences (i.e.: Medical Appointments, Personal Leave, Etc.) need to be entered in TimeTracker at least two days before the requested absence, or within the amount of time required pursuant to other policy; for all pre-planned absences staff must confirm that the absence has been approved by the building administrator/or immediate supervisor.
 All paras and teachers are required to find their own sub.
 Once a sub has been confirmed, complete the Sub Form found under Staff Resources on the district website.
 Upon completion and submission of the form, the staff member will receive an email confirmation.
-This form will be sent to the substitute coordinator for the district, Shari VerDorn.
-If a sub cannot be found, contact substitute coordinator, Shari VerDorn.
+This form will be sent to the substitute coordinator for the district, Emily Evenson.
+If a sub cannot be found, contact substitute coordinator, Emily Evenson.

-At all times, the building administrators and/or immediate supervisors reserve the right to approve or deny pre-planned absence requests for any reason, and all requests will be approved on a case-by-case basis..
+At all times, the building administrators and/or immediate supervisors reserve the right to approve or deny pre-planned absence requests for any reason, and all requests will be approved on a case-by-case basis.
 Completing a pre-planned absence request does not guarantee that the request will be approved.

 3) Unplanned absences (illness/circumstances that require a substitute the same day of the request) will not require building administrator/supervisor approval prior to calls being initiated for a substitute.
 Staff will be asked to report the absence as soon as possible to allow ample time to find the substitute.
-Shari VerDorn (VES) and Jannet Sanchez (PRHS) will be finding a substitute for unplanned absences.
-If an employee must leave once the school day has begun he/she should notify the building administrator and substitute coordinator in their building, as soon as possible so that if needed, a substitute can be secured.
+Before school absences should be reported using the substitute request form.
+If an employee must leave once the school day has begun he/she should notify the building administrator and administrative assistant in their building (Shari VerDorn at VES and Jannet Sanchez at PRHS), as soon as possible so that if needed, a substitute can be secured.